-Investor relations are activities aiming to build and maintain positive relationships with investor environment of an organisation, that is with shareholders, potential shareholders, strategy investors and entities constituting the basis and the support of a capital market.
+Investor relations are activities aimed at building and maintaining positive relationships with the investor environment of an organisation that, with shareholders, potential shareholders, strategy investors, and other entities that constitute the basis and support of a capital market.

-Investor relations are built, among others, through such activities as creation of a department of investor relationships in a company, examining entities in environment as well as public opinion when it comes to a company image, implementation of campaigns aiming to modify employees’ attitude to ownership changes), conducting a reporting policy, preparation of information materials for the needs of the capital market institutions, such as annual reports, prospectuses, press releases etc.
+Investor relations are built, among others, through such activities as the creation of a department of investor relationships in a company; examining entities in the environment, as well as public opinion when it comes to company image; implementation of campaigns aiming to modify employees’ attitudes to ownership changes; conducting a reporting policy, and the preparation of information materials for the needs of the capital market institutions, such as annual reports, prospectuses, press releases etc.

 What rules should be used to effectively build investor relations?

 All people who have invested in company shares become its owners.
 That is how you should treat them – as owners, no matter whether the capital is provided by a financial institution or a private individual.
 Although the specificity of these groups of investors is varied and their needs as well as their expectations are different, nobody should be favoured and you should not adjust your IR activities to only one of them.
 Unfortunately, individual investors are often neglected and their needs are omitted in communications.
 This is a mistake – treat everyone in the same way, as each of them needs fast access to information, explanations, and answers to the questions they ask.

 Treat investor relations as part of a strategy